Universities, reskilling courses key to tripling S’pore’s AI workforce to 15,000: Experts

 Singapore’s revamped strategy signals to the industry that it is doubling down on its bet on AI, he added.

-Likewise, at Nanyang Technological University, new AI-related courses like the Bachelor of Applied Computing in Finance, help students to specialise in applying AI to various fields, said Nanyang Business School Deputy Dean Professor Boh Wai Fong.
+Likewise, at Nanyang Technological University, new AI-related courses like the Bachelor of Applied Computing in Finance, help students to specialise in applying AI to various fields, said Nanyang Business School deputy dean Boh Wai Fong.

 She said: “The target of 15,000 is not impossible.
 There are many courses that bring graduates and undergrads into the sector, and coupled with talent from abroad, we should be well-positioned to develop the talent needed.”